SpicyRicecaker/actions-gh-pages/README.md

 on:
   push:
     branches:
-      - main  # Set a branch name to trigger deployment
+      - main  # Set a branch name to trigger deployment.
   pull_request:

 jobs: